ewerk/authzed-http-client/README.md

 ### Snapshots

-The Java client library build from the `main` branch are deployed to the GitHub Packages repo.
+The Java client library build from the `main` branch are deployed to the GitHub Packages registry.
 The snapshots can be seen within the [packages view](https://github.com/orgs/ewerk/packages?repo_name=authzed-http-client) on GiHub.